facebookexperimental/MemorySnapshotAnalyzer/README.md

 * Indices can be specific to the context (see below) and can change with different analysis options (e.g., heap stitching).
 * (Only of interest to developers working on the analyzer itself: Internally, the root set also assigns a root index to each root, and backtracing assigns a node index to each node that can be part of a backtrace - or of the dominator tree.)

+Some commands take a "type index or pattern" argument.
+This can be either:
+* an integer representing a type index, or
+* a string, representing a regular expression that the fully qualified name of each type is matched against.
+The string can also be an assembly name (with or without `.dll` extension, and matched case-insensitively) followed by a colon ('`:`') and a regular expression that the fully-qualified type names in that assembly will be matched against.

 ### Pagination

 Output of commands is paginated to the console window height.
 Type `q` to get back to the command prompt or hit space for the next screenful of output.
 Commands can be interrupted using `Ctrl-C` at the time they output another line of text.